-Alignment means maintaining the intended pose while respecting the body’s boundaries.
-The use of props are encouraged to assist students into an asana without putting them at risk of injury.
-Effective alignment can then help to achieve balance between body, mind and breath.
+- Alignment means maintaining the intended pose while respecting the body’s boundaries.
+Iyengar yoga encourages the use of props to assist students within an asana without putting them at risk of injury.
+Effective alignment can help to achieve balance between body, mind and breath.

-Sequence refers to the order that the postures are practised in to enable a safe and structured progression of the poses, along with the ‘opening’ and balance of the physical and emotional body.
+- Sequencing refers to the order that the postures are practiced.
+This enables a safe and structured progression of the poses, along with the ‘opening’ and balance of the physical and emotional body.

-Timing: unlike Vinyasa Yoga poses are held for longer periods of time.
-When stability has been achieved in a pose, it’s then possible to safely intensify the depth of the posture.
+- Timing: unlike Vinyasa Yoga, Iyengar yoga poses are held for longer periods of time.
+When stability is achieved in a pose, it’s then possible to safely intensify the depth of the posture.
 This helps to help develop strength and flexibility, along with sensitivity and awareness between the body and mind.

-Iyengar Yoga teachers undergo a strict and in-depth training of three years before they get their first certificate.
-Afterwards, their training is ongoing according to standards set by the various Iyengar Associations in the world and supervised personally by the Iyengars in Pune.
+Iyengar yoga teachers undergo a strict and in-depth training of three years before they get their first certificate.
+Afterward, their training is ongoing according to standards set by the various Iyengar Associations in the world and supervised personally by the Iyengars in Pune.

 What are the benefits?

-Mr. Iyengar started practicing yoga because he had poor health as a child but with daily practice his health and strength improved and he experienced great benefits in his own body.
+Mr. Iyengar started practicing yoga because he had poor health as a child.
+With daily practice, his health and strength improved and he experienced great benefits in his own body.
 This enabled him to develop an extensive knowledge of anatomy and a therapeutic approach to the practice.

-As he recognised that all bodies are unique and have different strengths and weaknesses, Mr Iyengar also advocated the use of props - blocks, chairs, belts and blankets, etc. - to help students to gain the correct alignment suitable for their individual body.
-This also ensured that asanas could be practised safely and harmoniously.
+Mr. Iyengar recognised that all bodies are unique and have different strengths and weaknesses.
+He, therefore, advocated the use of props – blocks, chairs, belts, and blankets, etc. – to help students to gain the correct alignment suitable for their individual body.
+This ensured that asanas could be practiced safely and harmoniously.

-Photographs of Mr Iyengar, who died at the age of 95, may be proof themselves that the benefits are plentiful!
-A regular Iyengar practice will help to:
+Photographs of Mr Iyengar, who died at the age of 95, may be proof alone that the benefits are plentiful!
+A regular Iyengar practice can help to: